AShadyPCB/led-shelf-controller/README.md

 So there is more audible harmonic energy at exactly the brightness you'd actually run the shelf at.
 That is the whine.
 The magnetics and ceramic caps on the board turn that electrical spectrum into an acoustic one.

-The fix follows directly: keep the same drive scheme, but move the fundamental above the range human ears can hear.
+So the fix is to use the same drive scheme but move the switching frequency and harmonics out of the audible band.

 ## The Replacement Design